General UI Components

 - Toolbox appears in a visually defined space like a outlined box.

-- The toolbox and tools usually appear without any visual names, but in some cases visual names appear in addition to the tools (e.g., Circuit Construction Kit: AC).
+- The toolbox and tools usually appear without any visual names, but in some cases visual names appear in addition to the tools (e.g., Circuit Construction Kit: AC, Membrane Transport).

 - Title case is used for text-based tool names.